-MBMom spent a portion of her summer outside of the Boca Raton area in 2014 when my family and I packed up and drove (yes, DROVE) to Freeport, Maine for a few weeks to cool off and see my in-laws.
+MBMom spent a portion of her summer outside of the Boca Raton area a few years ago when my family and I packed up and drove (yes, DROVE) to Freeport, Maine for a few weeks to cool off and see my in-laws.
 We decided to visit NYC with a toddler (our former home) on our way back home to South Florida.

 When it comes to traveling with a mobile little one around a place like the Big Apple, it certainly can’t hurt to have some MBMtravel tips in your back pocket!
 Here are ours…